 There are many similarities between the Master of Divinity and the Master programs.
 Both degrees are graduate level degrees with a focus on leadership.
 Both degrees will provide adequate training for vocational ministry.
 So how do you decide which is best for you?

-What type of training are you looking for?
 The M.Min. is designed for those already in full-time ministry who are ready for some advanced study.
 The Master of Divinity is a more robust degree for those who are considering advanced degrees.
 Most chaplaincy and doctoral programs require M.Div. level degrees.

 The M.Min. is a 36-hour degree whereas the Master of Divinity is a 75-hour degree.
 The Master of Ministry is a streamlined version of the M.Div.
 The Master of Ministry does not include the study of Biblical languages nor does it include the large selection of elective courses.